-Finishing refers to the tasks we performed after a job comes off the press.
+Finishing refers to the tasks performed after a job comes off the press.
 This requires appropriate planning.
-Through thoughtful consideration and planning in the beginning stages, we are able to ensure our customer’s desired outcome is achieved on every project.
+Through thoughtful consideration and planning in the beginning stages, we are able to ensure your desired outcome is achieved on every project.

 While it is often taken for granted, cutting can have a tremendous impact on quality.
 Paper must be cut squarely and consistently to maintain a proper image registration on the press.
 We utilize three commercial-grade, programmable cutters for the correct combination of accuracy and speed.
 We can accommodate sheets of up to 50 inches.